Generic stabilizers for simple algebraic groups

 In case $\car k = 0$, Richardson proved the existence of an s.g.p.\ under weaker hypotheses, e.g., in case $G$ is merely assumed to be reductive \cite[Th.~A]{Richardson:prin}.
 However, that claim can fail when $\car k \ne 0$, see Example \ref{no.sgp}.
 (There are additional, related results for $\C$ that do not hold for $k$ of prime characteristic, see Example \ref{not.cofree}.)
 Because of this, it is no surprise that the arguments used here when $\car k \ne 0$ are of a fundamentally different nature.
-We rely on recent results proved in \cite{GurLawther1}, \cite{GG:large}, \cite{GG:irred}, and \cite{GG:special}, see \S\ref{summ.sec} for a summary.
+We rely on recent results proved in \cite{GurLawther}, \cite{GG:large}, \cite{GG:irred}, and \cite{GG:special}, see \S\ref{summ.sec} for a summary.

 The previous work showed that, apart from an explicit list of cases, the stabilizer $G_v$ of a generic $v \in V$ is the trivial group scheme, in which case the s.g.p.\ trivially exists.
 The proof of Theorem \ref{sgp} involves analyzing the many remaining cases.
-Along the way, we determine the s.g.p.\ as a group scheme in each case.
+Along the way, we determine the s.g.p.\ as a group scheme in almost all cases.

 We also prove a result about when $G_*$ is commutative, see \S\ref{commutative.sec}.